madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

-# Convalotional-Neural-Network-from-Scratch
+# Convolotional-Neural-Network-from-Scratch
-Implementation of Convalutional Neural Networks on MNIST data set
+Implementation of Convolutional Neural Networks on MNIST data set